k1LoW/deck/README.md

 - Heading2 (`##`) is inserted into the subtitle placeholder ( `SUBTITLE` ) in order.
 - All other items are inserted into the body placeholder ( `BODY` ) in order.

+> [!NOTE]
-It inserts them into the placeholders in the order they appear in the markdown document, from the top of the slide (or from the left if they are the same height).
+> It inserts them into the placeholders in the order they appear in the markdown document, from the top of the slide (or from the left if they are the same height).

 #### Input markdown document